John T. Morgan: Black repatriation efforts

 Morgan frequently advocated for the migration of black people to leave the United States.
 Historian Adam Hochschild notes that, "at various times in his long career Morgan also advocated sending them [negroes] to Hawaii, to Cuba, and to the Philippines—which, perhaps because the islands were so far away, he claimed were a 'native home of the negro.'"

 By the 1880s, Morgan began to focus on the Congo for his repatriation visions.
 After the Belgian monarch Léopold II signaled that his International Association of the Congo would consider immigration and settlement of African Americans, Morgan became one of the foremost advocates of this emerging colonial enterprise in Central Africa.
-Morgan's support was vital for United States' early diplomatic recognition of the new colony, which became the Congo Free State in December 1883.
+Morgan's support was vital for the United States' early diplomatic recognition of the new colony, which became the Congo Free State in December 1883.

 After revelations about major atrocities by the colonial occupiers, Morgan cut his ties with the Congo Free State.
 He feared the brutality against the inherent African population would deter black U.S. citizens from emigrating and jeopardize his plans to create an exclusively white American nation.
-Hence, by 1903, Morgan became the most active U.S. congressional spokesperson of the Congo reform movement, a humanitarian pressure group that demanded reforms in the notorious Congo Free State.
+Hence, by 1903, Morgan became the most active U.S. congressional spokesperson for the Congo reform movement, a humanitarian pressure group that demanded reforms in the notorious Congo Free State.

 The alliance between this pioneering international human rights movement and the radical white supremacist Morgan has often led to scholarly astonishment.
 However, the sociologist Felix Lösing pointed to the ideological nexus between the racial segregation promoted by Morgan and calls for cultural segregation raised by prominent Congo reformers.
 Both Morgan and the majority of the Congo reform movement were ultimately concerned with the consolidation of white supremacy on a global scale.